 If you can reassure the seller that you are a serious buyer with finances in place already that will help when the negotiations become close and could mean the difference between your offer being accepted rather than another interested party if you both offer the same amount.
 Don’t underestimate the advantage it will give you so inform the buyer and estate agent in advance of your readiness and ability to move to a swift exchange of contracts

-A good estate agent will help the transaction complete quickly and smoothly so treat him/her like your best friend.
+A good guide to moving house is important.
+But a good estate agent is worth their weight in gold.
+They will help the transaction complete quickly and smoothly so treat him/her like your best friend.
 Stay in regular phone contact (not just email) and make sure you provide proof of your ability to move quickly such as a letter from your mortgage provider or proof of an offer accepted on your current home or of the deposit funds you have available.

 The house you are interested in is somebody’s home right now so make sure you express your enthusiasm to live there.
 Even if it is dated and you plan to rip out the kitchen and bathroom as soon as you can, don’t tell the seller that (or the estate agent) just be endlessly positive about the house.
 Many people want to sell to someone they feel will take care of their old home – provided the price is right, naturally.